Note from Kevin

 Dear BIDMC Board Member,

-We are saddened by the passing of Alan Lewis, Leadership Board member emeritus; Mary Ann Snider, Leadership Board member emerita; and dear friends Sandra “Sandy” Golding and Brenda Tanger.
-They were all longstanding members of our community and will be greatly missed.
-I offer my deepest condolences to their families.
+We are saddened by the passing of Althea Lank, Leadership Board Member Emerita.
+Althea was a beloved, longstanding members of our BIDMC community and will be greatly missed.
+I offer my deepest condolences to their families and friends.

 Beth Israel Deaconess Medical Center